lesin/awesome-tools/readme.md

 The list of tools I use on my Mac OS X + dotfiles.

+## Run packages and apps install with Homebrew

+On a new mac you can install pretty much everything you need with a homebrew.
+Here is the whole script I use [install_with_brew.sh](install_with_brew.sh)

 ## CLI tools

 - `bat` allows to view files with syntax highlighting.
 Great alternative to `cat`. ([github](https://github.com/sharkdp/bat))